volegden/TAYGO/README.md

-Template;
-Shared lists for of lobby RJJ01 in overwatch 2.
+Shared lists for lobby RJJ01 in Overwatch 2.